Sosrobahu

-Sosrobahu is a road construction technique which allows long stretches of flyovers to be constructed above existing major roads with minimum disruption to traffic.
-The technique was designed and invented by Indonesian engineer Tjokorda Raka Sukawati and involves the construction of the horizontal supports for the highway beside the existing road, which are then lifted and turned 90 degrees before being placed on the top of the vertical supports to form the flyover pylons.
+Sosrobahu is a road construction technique that allows long stretches of flyovers to be constructed above existing major roads with minimum disruption to traffic.
+The technique was designed by Indonesian engineer Tjokorda Raka Sukawati and involves the construction of the horizontal supports for the highway beside the existing road, which are then lifted and turned 90 degrees before being placed on the top of the vertical supports to form the flyover pylons.

-This technique is of considerable value in increasing road mileage in large cities where there is limited right-of-way for new roads and the closure of existing roads throughout the flyover's construction using normal techniques would impose significant economic costs.
-The term sosrobahu was derived from Old Javanese which means "thousand shoulders".

-Background

-By the 1980s, Jakarta was experiencing increased traffic congestion, and flyovers were seen as one solution to the improving transport infrastructure.
-One construction company operating at that time was PT Hutama Karya, which was granted a contract to build a highway above Jalan A. Yani, an extremely important stretch of highway where it was vital that the road would continue to be open to traffic throughout the period of construction.